 Small businesses owned by women, like a veterinary practice in New Mexico and a childhood learning center in New York

 … and more.

 In essence, we believe that the way we’ve incorporated gender-lens investing into Ellevest Impact Portfolios isn’t just the right thing to do — it’s also the smart thing to do.
 The fiduciary thing to do.
-Because we believe that our robust investment principles combined with investments designed to advance women have the capacity to offer our clients financial returns ... and change the world.
+Because we believe that investments designed to advance women, combined with our robust investment principles, can offer financial returns — not to mention a way to make positive change in the world.

 © 2018 Ellevest, Inc. All Rights Reserved.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.